giry-dev/mangrove-docs/docs/developers/contracts/technical-references/governance-parameters/mangrove-configuration.md

 :::info

-For read/write efficiency, Mangrove provides access to configuration parameters in a packed manner via the getter `config(address outbound, address inbound).`
+For read/write efficiency, Mangrove provides access to configuration parameters in a packed manner via the getter `config(OLKey memory olKey).`

 :::

+[TBD SOLIDITY]

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';